Ilo Ilo: Plot

-The movie is set in Singapore during the 1997 Asian financial crisis and centred on the Lim family as they adjust to their newly hired Filipina domestic helper, Teresa, who, like many other Filipinas, has come to Singapore in search of a better life.
-The father, Teck, works in sales for a glass company; the pregnant mother, Hwee Leng, works as a secretary in a shipping company that is downsizing; and the ten-year-old son, Jiale, is a troubled delinquent.

-At first, Jiale and Teresa ("Terry") exhibit a troubled relationship.
-During a trip to the bookshop, Jiale places some unpaid merchandise in the maid's shopping bag, causing her to be accused of theft.
-After being scolded by Terry, tensions between them rise, resulting in Jiale climbing over the school fence at dismissal time just to avoid his maid, who comes every day to fetch him home from school.
-He runs home and locks her out.
+In Singapore during the 1997 Asian financial crisis, the Lim family welcomes their Filipina domestic helper, Teresa (colloquially Terry), who like many other Filipinas has come in search of a better life.
+The father, Teck, works in sales for a glass company; the pregnant mother, Hwee Leng, works as a secretary in a downsizing shipping company; and the ten-year-old son, Jiale, is a troubled delinquent.
+At first, Jiale and Terry exhibit a troubled relationship.
+Tensions between them rise, resulting in Jiale one day climbing over the school fence at dismissal time just to avoid his maid, who comes every day to fetch him.

-When Teck loses his sales job, he conceals it from his wife and secretly smokes on the steps outside their apartment.
-After some time, unable to find a new job, he accepts a temporary job as a security guard monitoring an egg farm.
-As he continues to lose money in the stock market, in a moment of depression, he acknowledges their losses to his wife, who lambastes him over his failure.
-As the family's finances begin to descend deeper, familial tensions grow as Jiale continues to act out against his family and Terry.
-After the death of a neighbour, who had jumped from the roof of their apartment building, Jiale and Terry begin to kindle a relationship.
+When Teck loses his sales job, he conceals it from his wife.
+Desperate, he accepts a temporary job as a security guard monitoring an egg farm, but was quickly fired for breaking several crates while chasing a robber.
+As he continues to lose money in the stock market, he acknowledges their losses to his wife, who lambastes him.
+Meanwhile, Jiale and Terry begin to kindle a relationship, sparking his mother's jealousy and feelings of emotional neglect by her son.
+Hwee Leng attends a motivational seminar, where she is moved by the optimistic words of the speaker and purchases his merchandise; he turns out to be a fraud.